95gas/Modern-limecv-based-CV/README.md

 ## Documentation

-The class documentation can be found on [CTAN](http://ctan.org/tex-archive/macros/latex/contrib/limecv/limecv.pdf).
+The class documentation can be found in the folder doc.
+In the same folder it is placed a list of all the icons belonging to the FontAwesome.

-Alternatively, the documentation can also be created by running `xelatex limecv.dtx` contained in the src folder.

 ## Credits